lucasfth/go-ass4/README.md

 # go-ass4
 ## About
 go-ass4 is only capable of running with three peers.
 No more and no less.
 The critical section has been interpreted as having control of a plane.
-Thus only a single person has the control of the plane at a signle point in time.
+Thus only a single person has the control of the plane at a single point in time.

 ## How to run
 To run go-ass4 first start client 1: